d-morrison/IntroStatActivities/_book/10-Exam2-Review.md

 # Exam 2 Review

 Use the provided data set from the Islands (ExamReviewData.csv) and the Exam 2 Review `R` script file to answer the following questions.
-Each adult (>21) islander was selected at random from all the adult islanders.
+Each adult (>21) islander was selected at random from all adult islanders.
 Variables and their descriptions are listed below.
 Music type (classical or heavy metal) was randomly assigned to the Islanders.
-Time to complete the puzzle cube was measure before listening to the music and then after listening to music for each Islander.
+Time to complete the puzzle cube was measured after listening to music for each Islander.
 Heart rate and blood glucose levels were both measured before and then after drinking a caffeinated beverage.

 | **Variable** 	| **Description** |
 |----	|-------------	|